 How many summer afternoons have we whiled away as children sipping the sweet nectar of wild honeysuckle?
 Our memories of this aromatic vine may be sweet ones, but make no mistake, Lonicera japonica is an ecological nightmare.
 That’s why we suggest choosing its kinder, gentler cousin Lonicera sempervirens.
 Not only is this version less likely to take your garden hostage, it is a riot of tropical colors and a very popular hangout for hummingbirds.
 Win-win!

 Some other flowering vines which boast a conservative habit and boundless beauty are Trumpet vine.

 …. and the lovely yellow Jessamine!

-English Ivy is another popular plant which ran run wild at a moment’s notice.
-If you love the texture, foliage interest and handsome carpet of ivy, you’re sure to appreciate our Tiarella as well!
+English Ivy is another popular plant which can run wild at a moment’s notice.
+If you love the texture and foliage interest of a handsome carpet of ivy, you’re sure to appreciate our Tiarella as well!
 It’s eye-catching variegated leaves add distinction and this mild-mannered variety is just as attractive as ivy minus its penchant for infestation.